 1961-62 St. Louis Hawks: 29-51 (51-28 the previous season)

 The 1960-61 Hawks lost in the NBA Finals to the Boston Celtics, but the next season was a disaster, as the club lost 51 games and went through three head coaches in the process.

-And as luck would have it for the Hawks, Wilkens’ service and Lovellette’s injury were timed such that the pair played just one game together all season (on February 3), and it turned out to be the only game Lovellette appeared in from January 5 through the end of the season.
+And as luck would have it for the Hawks, Wilkens’ service and Lovellette’s injury were timed such that the pair appeared in just one game together all season (February 3), and it turned out to be the only game Lovellette played in from January 5 through the end of the season.